research-software-directory/research-software-directory/README.md

 * Find project in [Sharepoint](https://nlesc.sharepoint.com/sites/operations/Shared%20Documents/Projectportfolio)
 * `Project` / `E - End documents` / `Wetenschappelijk en financieel report` (Scientific and financial report).

-If there are any publications not in the end report, please add them to!
+If there are any publications not in the end report, please add them too!

+*If you cannot find an end report, check with Noura if it is available somewhere else.*

 ## Zotero
 *Note: Use the **offline** version of Zotero, the web client functionality is very limited, can't add by DOI etc.*